New from ACTIVE: Check out our latest products here

 First things first, close everything up – that includes all zippers and velcros as they can easily damage other parts of the sleeping bag if left open.

 Wait for the wash cycle to finish before removing the sleeping bag.
-Carefully transfer the wet bag into the dryer.
-Select the low heat setting and press start.
+Carefully transfer the wet bag into the dryer and run on low heat.
 For the best results, add a few wool balls or tennis balls – that will help it to dry faster.

 How to Hand Wash Your Synthetic Sleeping Bag